 For Adobe Illustrator users who create custom fonts casually, I highly recommend Fontself because it’s easy to use, and you can use it as an extension which also saves a bit of your computer space.

-Calligraphr is useful for making handwriting-style fonts because it scans and stimulates your handwriting without having to trace it again digitally.
+Calligraphr is useful for making handwriting-style fonts because it scans and simulates your handwriting without having to trace it again digitally.
 Since it’s free, you can use it together with any other font editors.

 Glyphr Studio is a good alternative for quick font projects.
 If you barely design fonts, it can be a great option because it’s free and still has the basic font-making features.
 It’s easier to use than FontForge and has a simpler interface.